AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 The paper calls a network **precisely analyzable** when it computes the target function exactly and the relaxation returns its exact output range on every input box.
-This demand does not contradict Frontier 1.
-There we could choose a network that approximates a target within a positive error tolerance.
-Here the network must equal $\max(x_1,x_2)$ and its bounds must have zero error.
+Frontier 1 allowed a network whose prediction and range errors were below a positive tolerance.
+This frontier requires the network to equal
+$\max(x_1,x_2)$ and its bounds to have zero error.

 The obstruction also depends on having multiple inputs.
 For functions of one variable, the same paper constructs suitable Triangle and DeepPoly networks